felipetavares/pragmateam-coding-challenge/README.md

 The reason these two types of testing take a lower priority over the ones I implemented is that the issues are much easier to catch.
 If the APIs are not working correctly, the app probably not work at all.
-Of course, ideally one would also add testing for those cases, but consider the case where the app works, but display the incorrect data.
-This will be harder to catch and has a higher chance of being deployed to production, hence, writing tests that avoid theses cases is always the first priority.
+Of course, ideally one would also add testing for those cases.
+Now, consider the case where the app works, but display the incorrect data: this will be harder to catch and has a higher chance of being deployed to production, hence, writing tests that avoid it has higher priority.

 # Available scripts